-Africans flee to South America on dangerous journey to US
+African man escaped a massacre, but death followed

-PORTLAND, Maine (AP) — When an armed conflict erupted in his village in the Democratic Republic of Congo, Blaise Matshieba Nduluyele fled from the carnage.
+PORTLAND, Maine (AP) — When an armed conflict erupted in his village in Congo, Blaise Matshieba Nduluyele fled from the carnage.
 Hundreds of people, including some of his relatives, were slaughtered.

 Death remained close as his family undertook a grueling journey starting in South America and extending through eight countries to safety in the United States.
 They slept along roads or in the jungle.
 They got sick and nearly starved.
 They encountered bodies.